spewil/phd/sections/motor_physiology.md

 >
 > &mdash; Bizzi & Ajemian, *2020*

 Nikolai Bernstein coined the phrase "the degrees-of-freedom problem" to describe the challenge the motor system faces in coordinating its many dimension to achieve a goal.
 Solving this problem requires dexterity [@Bernstein1967].
 As we have seen, redundancy is present from joints and muscles to motor units and their upstream synaptic partners.
-However, rather than asking how the motor control system deals with this "problem" overwhelming complexity, we might instead question why this complexity is evolutionarily advantageous at all.
+However, rather than asking how the motor control system deals with this "problem" overwhelming complexity, we might instead question why this complexity evolved at all.
 What does the availability of this redundancy afford the motor system?
 How does this redundancy enable dexterous movement?

 A considerable amount of discussion has focused on the existence of synergies as a simplifying structure which allows the motor system to "solve" the redundancy "problem".
+Working to avoid the trap of pure semantics, we might ask whether "synergy" is a descriptive or normative concept.
 The term motor synergy can be used descriptively to describe the spatiotemporal coactivation of muscles necessary for an ongoing task.
 Synergetic control implies control in the space of a low-dimensional set of synergy weights rather than independent control over the actuator dimensions themselves.
 The control dimensions are functionally coupled as a result of synergetic action, which both simplifies the control task and constrains behavior to the low-dimensional subspace defined by the synergy weights[@merelHierarchicalMotorControl2019].
 This is what Bizzi and colleagues refer to as "the puppet's strings".
 The term can also be used as a normative model of motor coordination which implies a constraint in the dimensionality of the descending supraspinal control signal, the simplifying movements of the puppeteer.

 Many studies have contributed to the concept of synergies as a hard-wired organizing feature of the motor system[@mussa-ivaldiMotorLearningCombination2000,@DAvella2003] ^[I should really have more studies here, or a really nice review.].
 However, these works tend to extrapolate from non-primate preparations, particularly in the frog, and use tasks which are inherently low-dimensional to explain covariance structure in primate and human kinematic and electromyography data[@giszterMotorPrimitivesNew2015;@Gao2017].
 That said, it would be foolish to deny the existence of synergistic muscle coactivation even at the structural level.
 Careful studies of force control by the fingertips present a complex story of dimensionality of control in this regime [@raczSpatiotemporalAnalysisReveals2013].
 Constraints exist in the architecture of the hand as well as its control system, though we maintain that concept of synergies, especially in the context of dexterous movement, is often presented as an oversimplification rather than a mere simplification.
 We believe the story of the hand is more complex.

 Studies have attempted to quantify the number of effective degrees of freedom of the hand with various methods.
 This has primarily been taken to be the number of linear features which contain a desired level of the original signal variance, where the signal is the joint angles of the hand engaged in various behaviors[@Ingram2009;@TodorovDimensionality2005].
 These methods have resulted in roughly 8 linear features of hand kinematics to solve a variety of tasks, with subtleties found in inter-task and inter-subject variations.^[It has been argued that the motor repertoire is hardly high-dimensional when compared to the dimensionality of the visual feature extraction system[@yanUnexpectedComplexityEveryday2020].
 A recent study found that low-variance linear, kinematic components displayed significantly higher correlation within condition (e.g. grasp of a specific object) than across condition.
 This suggests that these components carry task-dependent information rather than condition-independent, task-irrelevant noise[@yanUnexpectedComplexityEveryday2020].
 This suggests that the control of the hand is more nuanced than a set of fixed synergies.

 What Bizzi and colleagues call "the problem of supraspinal pattern formation"--how synergies are activated through time-- we argue, in the context of hand control, is not simplified by the existence of hard-wired or soft-wired synergies[@bizziMotorPlanningExecution2020].
 Rather, the CNS produces control signals in a range of contexts and in response to continually changing task demands.
 Rather than the CNS "simplifying movement" through synergetic action, it is more likely that hand synergies fall out of a optimization strategy which trades off effort and accuracy where effort may, in part, correspond to independent control of individual control dimensions.
 In this view, synergies, hard-wired or not, reflect the statistics of the environment in which movement is constructed[@brutonSynergiesCoordinationComprehensive2018].
 If we limit ourselves to synergetic control, then we have simply passed the problem to a lower-dimensional one of the same fundamental nature.
 Neural control of the hand likely contains a spectrum of modularity in order to maintain its role as a flexible instrument.
-Synergetic action is one end of this spectrum resulting from the computation and structure of the human movement machine.
+Synergetic action is one end of this spectrum resulting from the computations inherent to, along with the structures of the human movement machine.

 ## Fractionating Structures